Want your perfect workout program?

 That said, the goal is to be able to squat with a full range of motion with your feet flat to the ground as that will provide the best overall muscle activation and is the most natural.
 So, you'll need to work on ankle mobility (and hip mobility) in the meantime if you are stuck only doing heel elevated squats due to form issues.
 When your mobility is up to par, you can squat with flat feet and then use heel elevated squats as a form of an accessory lift to hone in on greater quad development.

-Heel elevated squats are also easier on your low back because you can keep your torso in a more upright position.
+Heel elevated squats also keep your torso in a more upright position.
+This will take stress off your lower back.

 There are two groups of people who should be elevating their heels with plates when squatting.

-The first are people who lack ankle mobility, as the heel elevated squat will allow them to increase the depth of their squat.
+The first are people who lack ankle mobility.
+The elevated heel allows them to increase the depth of their squat.

 We've already went through the benefits of squatting with your heels elevated, but let's recap in a more clear manner for those who like to skim articles.